 - Following claying, dry each section and buff to a shine if necessary.

 - Additionally, you can use the compound in conjunction with a dual-action polisher to smooth out minute scratches beneath the surface.
-However, if you do choose to use a compound, plan to follow it up with polish and wax.
+If you do choose to use a compound, plan to follow it up with polish and wax.

 Polish (If needed)

 The best polishers are dual-action.
-The polish’s abrading agents will smooth out your paint, giving your car a sleek, glossy appearance.
+The polishes’ abrading agents will smooth out your paint, giving your car a sleek, glossy appearance.
 Polishes, like sandpaper, come in a variety of abrasions or grades.
-As a result, it is prudent, to begin with, the least aggressive technique possible.
+As a result, it is prudent to begin with the least aggressive technique possible.
 If this does not resolve the issue, proceed to a higher “grit” polish and then down the line.
 Typically, polishing is a two- or three-step process followed by the application of sealant or wax to seal in the shine and protect the paint.

 Wax or seal your car

-Car wax does more than enhance your vehicle’s appearance; it also protects the paint from UV rays and helps it maintain its sheen.
+Car wax enhances your vehicle’s appearance, protects the paint from UV rays, and helps it maintain its sheen.
 The two most common types of car wax are carnauba and polymer.
 While polymer wax is slightly more expensive than carnauba, it does not haze and does not require long periods for setting.